Austin Uber Accident Lawyer

 An experienced personal injury attorney who has experience with Uber accidents anticipates defense strategies and knows how to effectively negotiate with insurance companies, while remaining prepared for litigation if necessary.
 A lawyer can also investigate your accident and gather relevant evidence and documents to support your case, including witness states, police reports, and medical records.

-Contact the skilled attorneys at The Law Offices of George Salinas in Austin or call us at (512) 851-1004 for a free consultation to discuss the details of your Uber accident.
+Contact the skilled attorneys at George Salinas Injury Lawyers in Austin or call us at 210-225-0909 for a free consultation to discuss the details of your Uber accident.
 Under Texas law, you have two years to take legal action before the statute of limitations runs out.
 We understand the physical, emotional, and financial stress that comes with being involved in a car accident and are here to help you through this difficult time.
 If you choose us to represent you in your Uber accident claim, we handle cases on contingency, recovering attorney fees only from any compensation we secure for you.